 Being our first experience at boon-docking, Barrington County Park was a pleasant surprise.
-At first sight the grounds were very well shaded with oaks and their companions, Spanish moss.
+At first sight, the grounds were very well shaded with oaks and their companions, Spanish moss.
 The ground is covered in clean sand, (if that matter to anyone).
 The advertisement was true and correct as to their description of dry camping, trash pick up, running water (well water), showers and flushing toilets.
 Now mind you, the water pressure wasn’t great, but it got the job done.
 It was very refreshing after a hot day.

-There were only two tent set ups and two other campers on the grounds.
-We could park any where we wished.
-Parking close to the Lake side (it looked like a small river) we had a clear view of the jumping fish, birds and squirrels.
+There were only two tent setups and two other campers on the grounds.
+We could park anywhere we wished.
+Parking close to the Lakeside (it looked like a small river) we had a clear view of the jumping fish, birds, and squirrels.
 Not far from the fishing and boat dock (built by the Department of Natural Resource) we had the perfect spot.

 Now for the bad news, internet access was spotty, very spotty.
 Our service provider is Verizon, and we were receiving incoming calls but no internet.
 As I mentioned before, there is plenty of shade.
 So, if you plan on using solar panels you need to be choosy where you park.
 I needed to mention these issues so you may plan your activities accordingly.
-I also spoke with a local who gave us some very vital information, If you are planning to use this site to boon-dock, it’s best to come and enjoy the peace and quite during the week days.
+I also spoke with a local who gave us some very vital information, If you are planning to use this site to boon-dock, it’s best to come and enjoy the peace and quiet during the weekdays.
 The locals use this spot for a party hangout on the weekends.
 We didn’t stay to confirm this activity.

 All in all, it was a very nice, clean park.
 A little bit difficult to get to, but if you want a little R and R away from everything and everybody, give it a go.